andrew000/FTL-Extract/README.md

 ## Usage

-First of all, you should to create locales directory in your project.
+First of all, you should create locales directory in your project.

 ```shell
 $ mkdir project_path/locales